Role

 Surveying All-in-One Preference

-We believed Segment B a good fit as our worries about community size were unfounded, but our CSO favored Segment A. To proceed, we needed to confirm whether 50% of Segment A would prefer an all-in-one product, as even this share of the market could sustain our business.
+We believed Segment B a good fit, but our CSO favored Segment A. To proceed, we needed to confirm whether 50% of Segment A would prefer an all-in-one product, as even this share of the market could sustain our business.

 To expand our reach within Segment A, we conducted a survey, using card sorts to compare their current company’s setup for key features of payroll, HR, and scheduling software to their ideal setup.
 If they sort all key features together, then Segment A would probably prefer all-in-ones.